emericg/SmartServoFramework/README.md

 * [USB2Dynamixel](http://support.robotis.com/en/product/auxdevice/interface/usb2dxl_manual.htm): Official device that can manage all Dynamixel devices through RS232 / RS485 / TTL communications.
 * Home made TTL half-duplex device: [like this setup](http://savageelectronics.blogspot.fr/2011/01/arduino-y-dynamixel-ax-12.html) from Savage Electronics (in spanish), or [this one](http://www.memememememememe.me/the-dynamixel/) from memememe (in english).

-#### Serial link (HerkuleX servos)
+#### Communication with HerkuleX devices

 You need a serial port with a regular "full-duplex" TTL converter to use HerkuleX devices.

 ## SmartServoGui

-SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily changes their settings!
+SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily tweak their settings!

-SmartServoGui has its own README int the `gui/` directory, where you can learn more about its features!
+> SmartServoGui has its own README in the `gui/` directory, where you can learn more about its features!

 ### Quick installation